Central & Eastern Australia

-Bearded dragons will not thrive without a source of UVB radiation.
-Fluorescent reptile bulbs should be place within 6-12 inches of the basking area, and mercury vapor bulbs can also be used to provide UVB radiation as well as heat in larger cages.
+UVB lamps will be essential for your setup- bearded dragons will not thrive without a source of UVB radiation.
+UVB allows your reptile to properly use of vitamins & minerals from their food to keep healthy.
+These bulbs should be replaced every 6-12 months.
+Fluorescent UVB bulbs should be place within 6-12 inches of the basking area, and mercury vapor bulbs can also be used to provide UVB radiation as well as heat in larger cages.
 Incandescent bulbs can be used for heat during the day, and a ceramic heater or red/black bulb can be used after dark if supplemental heat is necessary.

 Bearded dragons require a basking temperature of 95-110Â°F but must be able to move into cooler areas of 75-85°F. Temperatures can drop into the 70's at night without issue.
 Humidity should be kept low, and the substrate must be dry at all times.

 Despite being generally calm around people, Bearded Dragons are sometimes aggressive towards each other.
 Females and juveniles usually co-exist, but groups must be watched as dominant individuals may prevent others from feeding and basking.
 Mature males cannot be kept together.